Shocking Revelations: Why Your Edmonton Home Inspector is Obsessed with GFCIs

 Hello, Edmonton!
 Ever wonder why your friendly neighbourhood home inspector is so tingly when talking about Ground Fault Circuit Interrupters (GFCIs)?
 Nope, it's not because they've been licking electrical outlets.
 Please don't do that.
-It's just that these little devices are unsung heroes of home safety.
+These little devices are, in fact, unsung heroes of home safety.
 Well, let's dive into the electrifying world of GFCIs, shall we?

 What's the Big Deal with GFCIs?